tlaplus/vscode-tlaplus/CONTRIBUTING.md

 - `src/model/` &mdash; The classes that describe model check results.
 Objects of these classes are used by the Check Result View panel.
 - `src/parsers/` &mdash; Set of classes that parse output of the various TLA+ tools.
 - `src/symbols/` &mdash; The classes that extract symbol information from files (constants, variables, operators etc.)

-Files `resources/check-result-view.*` implement the Check Result View panel using [Webview API](https://code.visualstudio.com/api/extension-guides/webview).
+- Files `resources/check-result-view.*` implement the Check Result View panel using [Webview API](https://code.visualstudio.com/api/extension-guides/webview).

 ## Tests

 Tests are good!

 They are placed in the `tests` directory.
 Files `runTest.ts` and `suite/index.ts` are used to setup the [Mocha testing framework](https://mochajs.org).
-And other files and subdirectories use the same layout as the main source code.
+Other files and subdirectories use the same layout as the main source code.

 ## Other